Kim Kardashian West Just Revealed What She

 The first post was a picture of a McDonald's store, and on the photo she wrote, "When in Japan."
 Right after posting the photo, Kim added a video of what she ordered from the chain.
 The video features Kim holding out a McDonald's apple pie and saying, "No, I did not get a fish filet.
 I always get a hot apple pie."

-Not only was Kim enjoying food from her husband's favorite chain, she also used his own words to explain what she ordered.
-Fans will recognize the reference to one of Kanye's most famous lyrics from a 2011 hit, "What she order (what she order), fish filet."
+Not only was Kim enjoying food from her husband's favourite chain, she also used his own words to explain what she ordered.
+Fans will recognise the reference to one of Kanye's most famous lyrics from a 2011 hit, "What she order (what she order), fish filet."
 It's funny how even famous couples start to act alike, sound alike, and eat alike after enough time together.

 Advertisement